simplesingleton/SSP-simple-singleton-pattern/README.md

 ----

 `SSP.getByNamespace('namespace')` is used to return a object module using your namespace in `string`. <br>
-Using this method you don't will run the module called, this module only return the object module and the features it.
+Using this method you don't run the module called, this module only returns the object module and the features.

 ```javascript
 SSP.getByNamespace('SSP.MyModule');